AI4REALNET/Human-Assessment-Module/README.md

 But **should exclude** the `Protocol Variables`, which are only available during training.

-⚠️ This should be replaced with a real-time data stream , using the same feature structure as the example CSV.
+⚠️ Line 13 of main.py function can be replaced with a real-time data stream, but ensuring the same feature structure as the example CSV.

 The appropriate models are automatically selected based on the input controller_id.